flowx-ai/docs-flowx/release-notes/v3.3.0-may-2023/deployment-guidelines-v3.3.0.md

 {
     "connector.class": "io.confluent.connect.elasticsearch.ElasticsearchSinkConnector",
     "tasks.max": "1",
     "topics": "process_instance-minute-test", //the source Kafka topic.
-Must be the same with the one declare din process enfine as ${kafka.topic.naming.prefix}.core.index.process${kafka.topic.naming.suffix}
+Must be the same with the one declare din process defined as ${kafka.topic.naming.prefix}.core.index.process${kafka.topic.naming.suffix}
     "key.ignore": "false", // this tells KC to process the key of the message - it will be used as id of the object in ES.
-    "schema.ignore": "true", //this tells KC to ignore the mapping from the Kafka mesage.
+    "schema.ignore": "true", //this tells KC to ignore the mapping from the Kafka message.
 ES will use internal mapping.
 See below.
     "connection.url": "https://elasticsearch-es-http:9200", // URL to ES
     "connection.username": "elastic",
     "connection.password": "in config files",